laithsakka/Grafter/README.md

 addition to the source code of the benchmarks.

 This section includes the basic steps to get the VM machine running and to run grafter.
-If you want to build Grafter from scratch on your own machine you can follow the steps in the extras.
+If you want to build Grafter from scratch on your own machine, you can follow the steps in the extras.

 ### Steps for setting up the virtual machine